PavelPotemkin/test-ecwid/README.md

 # Test Task for the Frontend Developer Position at Ecwid

 ## Setup Instructions
+To view the application in action, visit [here](https://pavelpotemkin.github.io/test-ecwid/).

 Follow these steps to set up your development environment: